itsjaboyd/cifar100-project/README.md

 The artificial neural network subsection is very closely related to the convolutional portion.
 There exist three different versions of artificial network structures with the best performing saved artificial structure being created and loaded by the `make_cifar_artnet()` and `load_cifar_artnet()` functions respectively.
-The other two exhibit larger and smaller artifical structures that are created and loaded in again a similiar fashion.
+The other two exhibit larger and smaller artificial structures that are created and loaded in again a similar fashion.

 ## Random Forest Networks

 ## Dependencies and Versions

-numpy -> 1.18.1
+numpy -> 1.18.1\
-scikit-learn -> 0.23.2
+scikit-learn -> 0.23.2\
-sklearn -> 0.0
+sklearn -> 0.0\
-tensorboard -> 1.15.0
+tensorboard -> 1.15.0\
-tensorflow -> 1.15.0
+tensorflow -> 1.15.0\
-tensorflow-estimator -> 1.15.1
+tensorflow-estimator -> 1.15.1\
-tflearn -> 0.3.2
+tflearn -> 0.3.2\

+These are the dependencies and packages that I found that could apply to the project.
+I downloaded them using `pip install package` where package is the package to be downloaded.
+To find the comprehensive currently installed package list for your installation of Python 3, use the command `pip freeze` or `pip3 freeze` depending on which command uses your Python 3 installation.